 Floors with a polyurethane finish will need special attention.
 Depending on the amount of foot traffic, these floors should be inspected and re-coated every 3-5 years.
 Our resurfacing service is great for this kind of maintenance!

 The biggest enemy of any hardwood floor is a stain.
 We understand these are hard to prevent, but do all you can to keep tough substances from being spilled on your floors.
 If a stain does occur, rubbing alcohol and steel wool should do the trick.
 However, this will leave a mark on the wood and damage the stain, so you’ll need to polish your floors in that spot.

 Use Area Rugs

 Protect high traffic areas with large rugs.
-Not only will this prevent damage to your hardwood floors, but these rugs can add a nice touch to the style of your room.
+Not only will this prevent damage to your hardwood floors, but these rugs add a great feel and look to any space!

 Refinish or Resurface the Old Wood Flooring

 Eventually, every wood floor will need to be restored.
 When that time comes, we hope that you consider using one of our hardwood floor refinishing or resurfacing services in South, Central, or North Jersey.